-Employees are formally evaluated on an annual basis with one informal evaluation occurring at mid-year to establish high performance standards and a strong work ethic.
+Employees are formally evaluated on an annual basis to establish high performance standards and a strong work ethic.
 DMV encourages employee development and involvement in planning and performance reviews, and supervisors are encouraged to communicate performance expectations throughout the review period through discussion and informal reviews.
 Employees may attach written statements or rebuttals to the EPMS form for review by upper management and Human Resources.
 An annual universal review date of February 17 has been implemented for all employees.
 Probationary employees who become covered employees will receive a short-year review upon being placed on the universal review date, as well as employees on a six month trial period.